-In the event of an inconsistency in this Contract, unless otherwise provided herein, the inconsistency shall be resolved by giving precedence in the following order:
+In the event of an inconsistency in this Contract, unless otherwise provided, the inconsistency is resolved by giving precedence in the following order:

 - A. The Workforce Innovation and Opportunity Act (Pub.
-L. 113-128), other applicable Federal statutes, and implementing regulations; - B. OMB Guidance, including the Uniform Guidance at 2 CFR 200 and 2900; - C. USDOL-ETA Directives; - Federal Award Terms Workforce Innovation and Opportunity Act (WIOA) Dislocated Worker-PY2022; - E. Workforce system policies and guidance promulgated by ESD; - F. Those Terms and Conditions as contained in this basic contract instrument; - G. The General Terms and Conditions contained in Exhibit B; - H. Additional Terms and Conditions contained in Exhibit G; - The Budget Line-Item Form attached hereto as Exhibit E; and - J. Any other provisions of this Contract whether incorporated by reference or otherwise.
+L. 113-128), other applicable Federal statutes, and implementing regulations. - B. OMB Guidance, including the Uniform Guidance at 2 CFR 200 and 2900; - C. USDOL-ETA Directives. - D. Federal Award Terms Workforce Innovation and Opportunity Act (WIOA) Programs Dislocated Worker -- PY2023/FY2024 - E. Workforce system policies and guidance promulgated by BFWDC. - F. WIOA Funding General Terms and Conditions contained in Exhibit B - G. Terms and Conditions as contained in the body of this Contract. - H. PY23 Dislocated Worker Statement of Work attached hereto as Exhibit A. - I. Any other provisions of this Contract whether incorporated by reference or otherwise.

-14. EXHIBITS
+19. EXHIBITS